katmathematics/STAT-172-Project-1/README.md

 1. Open the __STAT-190-Project-1.RProj__ file that was included in the repository in RStudio
 2. From R studio, open __Runner.R__
 3. Towards the top of the file, find the binary variable __RUN_INTERACTIVELY__ and set it to TRUE
     - __RUN_INTERACTIVELY__ controls whether or not you wish to go through an interactive, command-line based process for selecting which files you wish to run.
 If you haven't run the project before we recommend going through this process to better understand what goes into the running of this project.
-However, if you already know which files you want to run, you may set __RUN_INTERACTIVELY__ to FALSE and then manually configure the binary variables that determine which files should be run.
+However, if you already know which files you wish to run, you may set __RUN_INTERACTIVELY__ to FALSE and then manually configure the binary variables that determine which files should be run.
 4. Run the entire R project file.
 After going through the interactive configuration process on the command line, any files you selected will be run.
 If you agreed to run every file, which is recommended for first time set up, the code may take up to an hour to execute

 ### Detailed Instructions
 This section contains a detailed breakdown of the repository's contents.
-This section is intended to serve as a guide for anyone interested in getting into the specific details of this project.
+Its contents is intended to serve as a guide for anyone interested in getting into the specific details of this project.

 #### File Structure
 Below is what the structure of the repository looks like after running the code and generating the additional "data" folder and its subdirectories